A new proof of Friedman's second eigenvalue Theorem and its extension to random lifts: Proof of Theorem

 \subsection{Overview of the proof}

 Let us describe the strategy of proof of Theorem \ref{th:Fr} and its main difficulties.
-Following F{\"u}redi and Koml{\'o}s \cite{MR637828} and Broder and Shamir \cite{BrSh}, a natural strategy would be to use the trace method.
+Following F{\"u}redi and Koml{\'o}s \cite{MR637828} and Broder and Shamir \cite{BrSh}, a natural strategy is to estimate the trace of a high power of the adjacency matrix.
 Namely, if we manage to prove that \whp